cpulover-practice/spring-aop/README.md

   - @AfterReturning: run after the method (success execution), use ```returning``` to get return result
   - @AfterThrowing: run after the method (if exception thrown), use ``throwing`` and Throwable the capture the exception.
   - @After: run after the method (regardless of outcome)
+  - @Around: run before and after the method, use ProceedingJoinPoint.proceed() to execute target method when desired.
 - Pointcut expression: ```execution(return_type package.class.method(params))```
   - Wildcards
 [[LoggingAspect]()]